German shepherds are America’s one of the most popular dog breeds, and for good reasons.

 Being aware of the cons is also important so once you have the dog, you aren’t surprised by anything.

-Lastly, the choice of owning one is entirely on your love for the dog breed.
+Lastly, owning one depends entirely on your love for the dog breed.

 1. [^] Hedhammar, A, et al. “Canine Hip Dysplasia: Study of Heritability in 401 Litters of German Shepherd Dogs.”
 Journal of the American Veterinary Medical Association, U.S. National Library of Medicine, 1 May 1979, https://www.ncbi.nlm.nih.gov/pubmed/570968.